mbloch/mapshaper/docs/development/label-tool-design.md

 that way before this change too, when the em values were stored, and the new label tool does not share the problem: it moves a label by rewriting its anchor point.

+The tool is proposed to take over offsetting text as well, at which point it inherits the same materialization — in pixels, for the same reason.
+See "Proposed: the tool takes over positioning".

 #### What this gives up